SaaS vs IaaS vs PaaS – what are the differences between the 3 types of cloud service providers?

-4. Cloud service comparison: Platform as a Service (PaaS)
+4. Platform as a Service (PaaS) Pros and Cons:

-PaaS is a service serves as a web-based environment where developers can build cloud apps.
-PaaS provides a database, operating system and programming language that organizations can use to develop cloud-based software, without having to maintain the underlying elements.
+PaaS is a service that serves as a web-based environment where developers can build cloud apps.
+PaaS provides a database, operating system, and programming language that organizations can use to develop cloud-based software, without having to maintain the underlying elements.

 |PaaS providers invest heavily in security technology and expertise||Very dependent upon the vendor’s capabilities|